Abstract Deadline: January 11th, 2017

 Where can I get funding for research?

 There are many opportunities for internal funding through stipends and research grants.
-To remain informed on the most recent funding opportunities subscribe to the OURI listserv my emailing firstname.lastname@example.org, subject line “Subscribe.”
+To remain informed on the most recent funding opportunities, subscribe to the OURI listserv by emailing firstname.lastname@example.org, subject line “Subscribe.”
 You will be emailed bi-weekly with all of the upcoming funding opportunities!

 How can I find out more about the research that faculty are doing, especially faculty who might be willing to mentor me?

 The OURI website is a great place to look for research and inquiry opportunities.
-Another good option is to research all of the faculty currently doing research on the FAU website, and seek out a professor and see if they have any research ideas that they would be willing to collaborate on.
+Another good option is to research all of the faculty currently doing research on the FAU website, and seek out a professor to see if they have any research ideas that they would be willing to collaborate on.

 What is the role of the OURI?